bartosian/suimon/README.md

   <br><br>
   ![Screenshot of my app](static/images/dashboard-system-state.png)

-# License
+## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this code, as long as you give credit to the original source.

+# Acknowledgments

+This project is based on the work of [bartosian](https://github.com/bartosian).
+If you use this code, please give credit to the original source.